The CamelContext is the runtime system, which holds together all the fundamental concepts of Apache Camel (routes, endpoints, components, etc).

 Allow for clients of servers to be stubbed out (using mocks) for testing purposes

-Each route in Camel has a unique identifier that’s used for logging, debugging, monitoring, and starting and stopping routes.
+Each route in Camel has a unique identifier.
+You can use the identifier to log, debug, monitor, and start and stop routes.

-Routes also have exactly one input source for messages, so they’re effectively tied to an input endpoint.
+Routes have one and only one input source for messages.
+They are effectively tied to an input endpoint.

 To wire processors and endpoints together to form routes, Camel defines a DSL.